 Size: 160mm x 160 mm x 150 mm

 Projection Surface: 8.9 ft

 Sega Toys has established itself as the leading manufacturer of home planetariums since its launch of the Sega Toys Homestar Original in 2006.
 Takayuki Ohira, a planetarium supplier and specialist, is the inventor of the disks for the Homestar series.
-In partnership with Sony, he has been instrumental in the development of the Homestar series, which allows people to watch thousands of stars from their own homes at a reasonable price.
+In partnership with Sega, he has been instrumental in the development of the Homestar series, which allows people to watch thousands of stars from their own homes at a reasonable price.
 Having Takayuki as a driving force gives high expectations for this product.